Virtualization-projects/panamax-ui-wiki/Installing-Panamax.md

 This is a guide to installing Panamax on [EC2 CoreOS AMI](http://coreos.com/docs/running-coreos/cloud-providers/ec2/)

 ### Create a CoreOS VM in EC2
-1. Choose Launch Instance in EC2 Dashboard
+1. Choose **Launch Instance** in EC2 Dashboard
-1. Select "AWS Marketplace" in AMI Selection wizard and search for "CoreOS".
+1. Select **AWS Marketplace** in AMI Selection wizard and search for **CoreOS**.
 1. Make sure the AMI has the following specs at **minimum**: 1 vCPU, 4 GB RAM, 20 GB HDD
-1. Configure the following security rules
+1. Configure the following security rules:

-1. Open Ports 22, 3000 from anywhere.
+    Open Ports 22, 3000 from anywhere.
 (These are for Panamax.
 If your App requires additional ports, make sure to go       back and add them.)
 1. Add a public IP to the VM
-1. Save private-key.pem to a local file (e.g coreos-private-key.pem).
+1. Save _private-key.pem_ to a local file (e.g coreos-private-key.pem).

 ### Install Panamax
-Once the VM is created, SSH into the box with
+Once the VM is created, SSH into the box with:

 `$ ssh -i  coreos-private-key.pem core@<AMI public DNS ID or Public IP of the VM>`